-- 1. Does the scientific environment in which the work will be done contribute to the probability of a successful learning experience? - 2.
+Does the scientific environment in which the work will be done contribute to the probability of a successful learning experience?
 Is there evidence of institutional commitment?

-Criterion 3 - Evaluation of the Proposal
+Criterion 4 - Evaluation of the Proposal - 30%

-This section should provide a summary of the proposal no longer than five pages: A thoughtfully planned, systematic proposal aimed at clearly answering an investigative question in cardiovascular and/or stroke research.
+This section should provide a summary of the proposal no longer than five pages: A thoughtfully planned, systematic proposal aimed at clearly answering an investigative question in cardiovascular, cerebrovascular or brain health research.
 It should be completed in collaboration with the proposed sponsor.